jararzaidi/The-Suicide-Crisis-in-Data/README.md

     - the Python (.py) version of this Python project using Seaborn and Pandas

 who_suicide_statistics.csv
-    - Original dataset used from Kaggle.com.
+    - Original dataset used from Kaggle.com

+who_suicide_statistics.xlsx
+    -Dataset from Kaggle.com in Excel Format